Copperbelt University School of Medicine

-Micheal Chilufya Sata Copperbelt University School of Medicine (MCSCBUSOM), also known as Copperbelt University Medical School is the school of medicine of Copperbelt University in Zambia.
+Micheal Chilufya Sata Copperbelt University School of Medicine, also known as Copperbelt University Medical School, is the school of medicine of Copperbelt University in Zambia.
 The medical school is the country's second public medical school, the other being the University of Zambia School of Medicine.
 The school provides medical education at undergraduate and postgraduate levels.

 Location

 The school's campus is located in the city of Ndola, in proximity to Ndola Central Hospital and the Tropical Diseases Research Centre.
 This is about 2.5 km west of the city centre.
 The coordinates of the medical campus are: 12°58'14.0"S, 28°38'03.0"E (Latitude:-12.970556; Longitude:28.634167).

 Overview

 This public medical school is the first in Zambia to be located outside of Lusaka, the capital city of the county.
 It is also the first medical school in the country to offer courses in dentistry.